sstadelman/NativeSDK-podspec/README.md

 ##Try it.
 Now.

-1. Copy this file, into your Mobile SDK 3.0 SP05 installation directory, in the **/NativeSDK** directory.
+1. Copy this file into the **/NativeSDK** directory in your Mobile SDK 3.0 SP05 installation.
 2. Create a new iOS project in xCode
 3. Navigate to the project directory in Terminal, and run `pod init`
 4. Copy this into the generated Podfile: